What to Do If You’re Struggling to Get Fair VA Disability Benefits

 - Completing all the necessary paperwork for a disability claim

-Even if you’re versed in the nuances of VA disability claims, having a lawyer on your side can be of great help.
-A qualified attorney will:
+Even if you’re versed in the nuances of VA disability claims, having an advocate on your side can be of great help.
+A qualified advocate will:

-- Stand up to VA officials: You may seek an attorney because VA officials have treated you unfairly.
+- Stand up to VA officials: You may seek an advocate because VA officials have treated you unfairly.
 Whether they denied your claim unjustifiably, issued unfair ratings for your disabilities, or harmed you in another way, you need someone to stand up to VA officials for you.
-A qualified attorney is the advocate that you deserve.
+A qualified advocate is the advocate that you deserve.

-- Exhaust all of your options for getting fair VA disability benefits: Attorneys who handle VA disability claims know all available options for securing benefits.
-Whether through appeals or other channels, a capable attorney will not rest until they’ve explored all avenues to fair benefits.
+- Exhaust all of your options for getting fair VA disability benefits: Advocates who handle VA disability claims know all available options for securing benefits.
+Whether through appeals or other channels, a capable advocate will not rest until they’ve explored all avenues to fair benefits.

 Asking for help is not always easy, but it may be the right choice for you.